supahcraig/redpanda_basics/Deploying Red Panda/BYO-VPC.md

 #### Using pre-existing subnets
 Instead of supplying the CIDR ranges of for subnets terraform will create, you will instead supply the subnet ID's of the existing subnets.
 Then later on you will need to supply the ARNs of those subnets.
 Proper natgw & igw routing is left to the user to complete, if not already in place.
 Ultimatly the requirements are the same:  the private subnets need routes to the NAT gateway in the public subnet(s) and the public subnet needs a route to the igw.

+If you're bringing your own fully fleshed out network, then expect to spend time troubleshooting routing, firewalls, and NACLs.
+Especially as your network/rules/governance becomes more complex.
+Some gotchas I've encountered:
+* traffic must go back out through the same GWLBE it came in through, otherwise AWS will drop the traffic
+* the agent needs a path to the public internet
+* The agent _currently_ needs to get out to the internet on ports 443 & 80

 ### PHASE 2:
 We build out some json that will be passed to the Redpanda control plane API to create the Redpanda Network and Redpand Cluster (which are really just logical "things" within Redpanda Cloud, not the actual network/resources in AWS).
 The cluster create step is where you specify single- or multi-az, by setting the REDPANDA_ZONES env var.
 The output from these API calls is essentially to just return the ID's of the network & cluster.
 You can see the network in the cloud UI, but the cluster won't be there until into phase 3.